andskur/Runatal/README.md

  - Multi-Language Support: The application supports translations of rune meanings and rune poems in English and Russian.
  - Cross-Platform Compatibility: Runatal is compatible with iOS, iPadOS, macOS, and Apple Watch, providing a seamless user experience across devices.
  - Intuitive User Interface: The application features a beautiful and intuitive user interface, making it easy for users to navigate and find information.
+ - Custom Keyboard Extension: Available for both iPadOS and iOS users, Runatal offers a custom keyboard extension that includes a unique Futhark keyboard layout.

 ## Installation 💻